stoozey/SEvent/README.md

 # SEvent
-An simple and easy to use event system for GameMaker.
+_A simple event system for GameMaker_

 You can also find this hosted on my [Itch.io page](https://stoozey.itch.io/sevent).